wllfaria/harpoon_forge/README.md

 This repository was mainly created to make extensions that fit my needs, but I'm happy to accept suggestions of new extensions aswell as contributions.
-I would love someone to test wether or not this works on windows as I don't have an easy way to test it.
+I would love someone to test wether or not this works on windows as I don't have a effortless way to test it.
 Also I need to write tests

 ## Contribution